-The QP shall indicate in Form BPD_BP03 (Application for Approval of Building Plans) that the project is submitting an outcome-based proposal in lieu of a Buildable Design Score, and submit Form BPD_BS01 jointly endorsed by QP for Architectural Works and QP for Structural Works to declare the choice of outcome-based solution and acknowledge the default Buildable Design Score.
-Forms BPD_BP03 and BPD_BS01 can be downloaded from BCA's website at http://www1.bca.gov.sg/.
+The QP shall indicate in Form BPD\BP03 (Application for Approval of Building Plans) that the project is submitting an outcome-based proposal in lieu of a Buildable Design Score, and submit Form BPD\BS01 jointly endorsed by QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works to declare the choice of outcome-based solution and acknowledge the default Buildable Design Score.
+Forms BPD\BP03 and BPD\BS01 can be downloaded from BCA's website at http://www1.bca.gov.sg/.

-In addition to the above, QPs must submit a proposal jointly endorsed by the QP for Architectural Works and QP for Structural Works for approval.
-The proposal serves to substantiate the outcome-based solution selected and shall include the following:
+In addition to the above, the QPs must submit a Deemed Acceptable Proposal or Project Productivity Improvement Plan jointly endorsed by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works for approval.
+Requirements in Table 6 serves to substantiate the outcome-based solution selected.